Michelle Albert: Research and career

-After completing her medical residency and chief residency at Columbia University in New York, Albert completed cardiovascular medicine fellowship at Harvard Medical School and Brigham and Women's Hospital.
-Thereafter, she was appointed to the faculty at the Harvard Medical School.
+After cardiology fellowship, Albert was appointed to the faculty at Harvard Medical School.
 She was eventually appointed Associate Professor of Medicine.
-Albert subsequently served as the Vivian Beaumont Allen Endowed Professor at Howard University.
-She joined the faculty at the University of California, San Francisco in 2015.
+Albert subsequently served as Chief of Cardiology and the Vivian Beaumont Allen Endowed Professor at Howard University.
+Thereafter, she joined the faculty at the University of California, San Francisco.
+Albert's research considers the relationship of molecular biomarkers as well as adversity in cardiovascular disease risk.